The best electric scooters for students 2020

 It's possible to extend the range of the ES2 even further by attaching an auxiliary battery, but this bumps up the price beyond most student budgets, and isn't something we'd recommend.

-As the name suggests, this is a beefed up version of the Xiaomi Mijia M365 above, with a bigger battery, more powerful motor and, of course, a higher asking price.
+As the name suggests, this is a beefed up version of the Xiaomi Mi Electric Scooter, with a bigger battery, more powerful motor and, of course, a higher asking price.
+It's usually listed as the Xiaomi 365 Electric Scooter Pro online.

-The M365 Pro is also better at tackling hills than its smaller brother, but at 14.2kg, it's noticeably heavier.
+The Mi Electric Scooter Pro is also better at tackling hills than its smaller brother, but at 14.2kg, it's noticeably heavier.
 If you'll be using public transport as part of your regular journey to class, you might prefer something less powerful but lighter.

 The Pure Air Pro, from British company Pure Electric, is a seriously sturdy electric scooter built to last years – even if you're studying somewhere with inclement weather, where you're likely to be riding it through more than a few puddles.
 Indeed, it's one of the few electric scooters around with IP65 water resistance.